squidgy617/BrawlInstallerPlugins/README.md

 - Project+ EX and all the documentation provided and linked within KingJigglypuff's [P+Ex Release Document](https://docs.google.com/document/d/1mAoVGymOkL3FwiMxfEt1V24qxnAWiO8I66G3zlU0ij8/edit?usp=sharing).
 Learning these processes thoroughly was necessary for creating these plugins.
 - The Brawl modding community and [Custom Brawl Modding discord](https://discord.gg/GbxJhbv), for being a great source of knowledge on all things Brawl-modding.

-Currently this plugin performs all the necessary installation to get an EX character fully playable in all modes except Subspace Emissary (which will come in a future update).
+Currently this plugin performs all the necessary installation to get an EX character fully playable in all modes, including Subspace Emissary, so long as your build supports Subspace Emissary Ex.

 If you find any bugs or issues with the plugins, please submit them as an issue here on GitHub or message me about it directly on discord @ Squidgy#9561

 ## Features
 - Install or uninstall fully playable characters into a build of Super Smash Bros.
 Brawl in just a few clicks.
-- Extract characters from a build as fully installable packages - either individually or en masse
+- Extract characters from a build as fully installable packages - either individually or en masse.
+- Installed characters playable in all modes, including support for [Subspace Emissary Ex](https://github.com/Sammi-Husky/BrawlEx/releases).
 - Automatic detection and handling of conflicts on fighter IDs, names, soundbanks, Effect.pac IDs, and more.
 - Numerous settings to support many different kinds of builds.
 - Tools to easily list IDs already in use in a build.